Wilson's warbler: Taxonomy

 The chryseola subspecies, which nests in northern coastal California to southwestern coastal Canada, has a distinctive orange-tinged yellow forehead.
 The population of the subspecies has declined sharply in the 21st century because it migrates preferentially to the southern end of the Baja Peninsula in Mexico, where luxury resort and residential developments have replaced the bird's habitat.

 Description

 Wilson's warbler is a small passerine, ranging from 10 to 12 cm in length, with a wingspan of 14–17 cm and a mass of 5–10 g.
 It has a plain green-brown back and yellow underparts.
 The male has a small black cap.
 Males of the western race C. p. chryseola are greener above and brighter than males of the eastern, nominate race.
 Individuals from Alaska and the west-central portion of the species' range average slightly larger than those found in eastern and Pacific coastal populations.
 Its song is a chattering series of loud descending notes.
 The call is a flat "chuff".

-The Wilson's warbler resembles the yellow warbler: the latter is readily distinguished by its different shape, yellow wing markings, and yellow tail spots.
+Wilson's warbler resembles the yellow warbler: the latter is readily distinguished by its different shape, yellow wing markings, and yellow tail spots.